-A group of health experts from the US and UK, concerned about the seriousness of rugby injuries in schools, have issued an open letter to Ireland’s health minister calling for contact tackling to be banned.
+A group of health experts from the US and UK, concerned about the seriousness of rugby injuries in schools, have issued an open letter to Ireland’s health minister calling for contact sports – namely rugby to be banned.

 Story by UTV Ireland Staff, Dublin

 The letter from the Sport Collision Injury Collective (SCIC) – made up of university professors and doctors – made the appeal in a letter to government ministers in England, Wales, Scotland, Northern Ireland and the Republic of Ireland.

 In the document, addressed to Health Minister Leo Varadkar, Minister for Education Jan O’Sullivan, and Minister for Transport and Tourism Paschal Donohoe, the harmful effects of tackling in the youth game is outlined.

 “The majority of all injuries occur during contact or collision, such as the tackle and the scrum,” the letters states.

 “These injuries which include fractures, ligamentous fears, dislocated shoulders, spinal injuries and head injuries can have short term, life long, and life-ending consequences for children.”

 The group of 70 health experts say children take longer to recover from the “high-impact” hits sustained in the sport, which can interfere with a child’s education and future development.

 As a result, SCIC say the removal of contact tackling is necessary.

 But the governing body of Irish rugby say the “lifelong health and personal benefits” far outweigh the risks.